CrazyDubya/4o/faux_browser/auditing.md

 - Every HTTP request handled by `offline_server.py` is appended to `repository/metadata/server_access.log` with an ISO timestamp and the path requested.
+- Attempts to access soft-allow domains are written to `repository/metadata/approval_requests.log` for later review.
 - Missing pages are also logged so you can identify gaps in the repository.
 - When run with `--verify`, the server checks file hashes and notes mismatches.